 Find Breaklines Around Edges of Regions with Similar Slopes works with a curvature value threshold to outline areas below the entered threshold value.
 Curvature measures the curve or deviation from a straight line at each location throughout the terrain dataset.
 This breakline creation method generates a standard curvature grid as a background process and uses this grid to identify closed contour lines at the threshold curvature value.

 Find Breaklines at Any Surface Break generates breaklines based on the selected curvature method or slope.
 The Edge Detect Threshold and Edge Connect Threshold sliders determine how sensitive the breakline identification is and how identified lines along inconsistent edges are handled.
+This setting can also be used to extract curbs, as outlined in this other blog: Extracting Curbs as Breaklines.

 The third method identifies breaklines at any surface change based on the use of set thresholds.

-In the end, both contours and breaklines can be created in Global Mapper Pro from terrain data and both describe the shape of the terrain.
+In the end, both contours and breaklines can be created in Global Mapper Pro from terrain data, and both describe the shape of the terrain.
 Contours do so by connecting equal elevation values, while breaklines analyze curvature and slope to outline or trace larger changes in the overall terrain.

 If you would like to explore contour and breakline creation in Global Mapper Pro, download a 14-day free trial today!
 If you have any questions, please contact us.